bytedeco/javacv/README.txt

 To learn how to use the API, since documentation currently lacks, please refer to the Quick Start section below as well as the source code of ProCamCalib and ProCamTracker.

-I will continue as I go to add all code that I am developing for my PhD research.
+I will continue as I go to add all code that I am developing for my doctoral research.

 ==Required Software==